t7yang/vscode-hyper-javascript-snippets/README.md

 - Use [Prettier](https://prettier.io/) to help you formating your code.
 - Set `"editor.snippetSuggestions": "top"`.
 - Set `"editor.formatOnSave": true,`.
+- Set `"editor.suggest.snippetsPreventQuickSuggestions": false,`.

 ## Known issues
 - Moving cursor when typing in snippet break tab stop ([intented](https://github.com/Microsoft/vscode/issues/32790#issuecomment-323655481)), but sometime okey 😩.
   - Can not use "choice" to provide selection, affect: destrucring assignment...
-- There is no intenllisense providing when typing in snippet (VSCode bug maybe).
+- There is no intenllisense providing when typing in snippet by default, turn off `editor.suggest.snippetsPreventQuickSuggestions`.
   - affect: parameter destructuring with type etc.
 - Can not correctly generate paired bracket when there is a character right beside cursor.
   - A space added left side `:`, affect: `switch`, `case`, `pd`, etc.